 Rose Bear Don't Walk is a Bitterroot Salish and Crow woman promoting health equity through education on traditional food plants.
-Initially influenced by her family of lawyers she earned a Political Science degree from Yale University, but a course on the politics of food systems inspired her to continue graduate studies in biocultural restoration and traditional ecological knowledge (TEK) at SUNY Environmental Science and Forestry School.
-She transferred to University of Montana to complete her Masters in Environmental Studies focusing on Salish food systems and wellbeing as balanced by culture, traditional plant knowledge, and health.
+She is an ethnobotanist, consultant at Indigenous PACT, and fellow in 500 Women Scientists' Fellowship for the Future.
+Rose earned a Political Science degree from Yale University, where a course on food system politics inspired her to continue graduate studies in biocultural restoration and traditional ecological knowledge (TEK) at SUNY Environmental Science and Forestry School.
+She completed her Masters in Environmental Studies from the University of Montana focusing on Salish food systems and wellbeing through culture, traditional plant knowledge, and health.